Anam-Mahmood/Unlock-the-Power-of-Machine-Learning-in-Virtual-Assistants-to-automate-Loan-Applications/README.md

   ```

-8. In the below line, replace the link with your machine learning deployment link that you copied from Step 1.2.12:
+8. In the below line, replace the link with your machine learning deployment link that you copied from Step 1.2.12, the final code should look like this:

  `response_scoring = requests.post('https://us-south.ml.cloud.ibm.com/ml/v4/deployments/e7a8d7c5-5f14-49ab-b236-bd3326dcbabb/predictions?version=2021-08-05', json=payload_scoring, headers={'Authorization': 'Bearer ' + mltoken})`